-The McDougal Graduate Teaching Fellows at the Poorvu Center lead programs on effective and innovative teaching, develop teaching resources, and provide individual consultations for graduate student instructors at Yale.
+The McDougal Graduate Teaching Fellows at the Poorvu Center lead programs on effective and innovative teaching, develop teaching resources, and provide individual observations for graduate student instructors at Yale.
 The Poorvu Center emphasizes teamwork as well as individual participation.
 This group of approximately 20 doctoral graduate students and professional school students facilitates a wide array of programming, including Teaching at Yale Day for first-time teaching fellows, discipline-specific Fundamentals of Teaching workshops, and advanced teaching workshops.
-Graduate Teaching Fellows work within their own departments or disciplines and across disciplines.
+McDougal Graduate Teaching Fellows work within their own departments or disciplines and across disciplines.

 McDougal Graduate Teaching Fellows are supported by a generous gift from the McDougal family.